Double-Peaked Ly$\alpha$ Emission during Reionization Requires Nearby Voids and a Favorable Local Ionizing Background: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for constructive feedback that has improved the quality of this work.
 This work used resources of the Oak Ridge Leadership Computing Facility, in particular the Frontier supercomputer, under project AST031.
 H.P. thanks the organizers of the Cosmic Dawn at High Latitude conference held in Stockholm, Sweden between June 24--28, 2024, which allowed helpful discussion with the participants.
-This work used resources of the Oak Ridge Leadership Computing Facility, in particular the Frontier supercomputer, under project AST031.
 H.P. was supported in part by NSF grant PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 H.P. is supported by IBS under the project code IBS-R018-D3.
 H.Y. is supported by MEXT/JSPS KAKENHI grant No. 21H04489, 26H02061 and JST FOREST Program, grant No. JP-MJFR202Z.
 L.C. is supported by STFC consolidated grant ST/X000982/1.
 J.S. is supported by the University of Lille via the Welcoming Internationals to Lille initiative for the UNIVERSITWINS project.
+KA is supported by the National Research Foundation of Korea (NRF) RS-2021-NR058956, RS-2025-16302968 and the Korea Astronomy and Space Science Institute under the R\&D program (Project No. 2025-9-844-00) supervised by the Korea AeroSpace Administration.